borgesmj/borgesmj/README.md

 I'm always looking for more projects and exercises to expand my knowledge, so if you have one, feel free to [**recommend it**](https://github.com/borgesmj/borgesmj/issues/new).

-🔭 Currently, I am working on an [anime title grid project](https://github.com/borgesmj/web-anime-app), using an API built from [RapidAPI](https://rapidapi.com/).
+🔭 Currently, I am focused on [personal projects](https://github.com/borgesmj?tab=repositories) in order to improve my programming and logic skills.
+At this moment, I am deeply immersed in the development of a project related to the [compilation of anime titles](https://github.com/borgesmj/web-anime-app), which utilizes an API I've built using [RapiAPI](https://rapidapi.com/).
+This project not only allows me to apply my technical knowledge but also aligns with my passion for the world of anime, making it a rewarding and enjoyable experience for continuous learning.

 I am open to any job offers or freelance projects.
 You can contact me via [email](https://github.com/borgesmj/borgesmj/blob/en-US/README.md#%EF%B8%8F-contact).